-Trump gives no timetable for Syria exit, wants to protect Kurds
+Trump gives no timetable for Syria exit; wants to protect Kurds

 U.S. commanders planning the U.S. withdrawal are recommending that YPG fighters battling Islamic State be allowed to keep U.S.-supplied weapons, according to U.S. officials.

-That proposal would likely anger Turkey, where Trump’s national security adviser, John Bolton, is expected to hold talks this week.
+That proposal would likely anger Turkey, where Trump’s national security adviser, John Bolton, is expected to hold talks in the coming days.

+Trump said he was not happy that the Kurds were selling oil to Iran, but that he wanted to protect them either way.

+“I didn’t like the fact that they’re selling the small (amount of) oil that they have to Iran, and we asked them not to sell it to Iran...
+We’re not thrilled about that.
+OK?
+I’m not happy about it at all,” he said.

+“We want to protect the Kurds, nevertheless.
+We want to protect the Kurds, but I don’t want to be in Syria forever.
+It’s sand.
+And it’s death.”

+Trump has been critical of previous administrations for sending and keeping U.S. troops abroad, and has made bringing troops home part of his signature “America First” policy as he eyes a re-election bid in 2020.

-Reporting by Jeff Mason; Writing by Doina Chiacu; Editing by Chizu Nomiyama and Bill Berkrot
+Reporting by Jeff Mason, additional reporting by Tim Ahmann; Writing by Doina Chiacu and Jeff Mason; editing by Bill Berkrot